Semidefinite programming relaxations for quantum correlations: Quantum communication

 It is also possible to certify qualitative properties.
 For instance, by restricting sampling to real-valued Hilbert spaces, the NV hierarchy has been used to test complex-valued quantum operations in a given dimension \cite{Navascues2015c}.
-Furthermore, a particularly natural use for dimension-restricted systems is to certify non-projective quantum measurements, i.e.~measurements that cannot be simulated with standard projective measurements and classical randomness \cite{Ariano2005}.
+Furthermore, a particularly natural use for dimension-restricted systems is to certify non-projective quantum measurements, i.e.,~measurements that cannot be simulated with standard projective measurements and classical randomness \cite{Ariano2005}.
 The reason is that such measurements cannot be certified when ancillary degrees of freedom are available due to the possibility of Neumark dilations \cite{nielsen2010}.
-The NV hierarchy has been used to certify non-projective measurements of dimension two \cite{Tavakoli2020b, Mironowicz2019}, four \cite{Martinez2022} and up to six \cite{Tavakoli2019}.
-All these works rely on suitable witness constructions, but that is notably not essential for the SDP relaxation method to work.
+The NV hierarchy has been used to certify non-projective measurements of dimension 2 \cite{Tavakoli2020b, Mironowicz2019}, dimension 4 \cite{Martinez2022} and up to dimension 6 \cite{Tavakoli2019}.
+All of these works rely on suitable witness constructions, but notably that is not essential for the SDP relaxation method to work.
 By analogous means, SDP methods have enabled certification of non-projective measurements in Bell scenarios under the assumption of a limited entanglement dimension \cite{Smania2020, Gomez2016}.
-In addition, both the SDP seesaw methods for probing $\mathcal{Q}$ (recall Section~\ref{sec:introduction:entanglement}) and the NV hierarchy have been applied to determine the output rate of semi-device-independent quantum random number generators \cite{Li2011, Li2012, Mironowicz2014, Mironowicz2016}.
+The SDP seesaw methods for probing $\mathcal{Q}$ (recall Section~\ref{sec:introduction:entanglement}) can be used to reproduce the numerical estimates for the output rate of semi-device-independent quantum random number generators \cite{Li2011, Li2012}.
+Proper randomness bounds can be obtained via the NV hierarchy \cite{Mironowicz2016} or other relaxation methods \cite{Mironowicz2014}.

 However, many actual implementations of dimension-restricted quantum systems, such as spontaneous parametric down-conversion sources of single photons or weak coherent pulses, only nearly represent a proper dimension-restricted system.
 This can be leveraged to hack a semi-device-independent protocol.
-Using the SDP relaxation hierarchy of \citet{Pauwels2022b}, originally discussed in \ref{sec:NV} only for standard dimension constraints, the small inaccuracies of such ``almost qudit systems'' can be taken into account when constructing quantum information protocols.
+Using the SDP relaxation hierarchy of \citet{Pauwels2022b}, which was originally discussed in \ref{sec:NV} only for standard dimension constraints, the small inaccuracies of such ``almost qudit systems'' can be taken into account when constructing quantum information protocols.
 The deviations from the dimension assumption can be quantified and incorporated as a linear inequality constraint on suitable elements of the corresponding moment matrix.